Back to YlG intro text

 Yellow-legged Gull following the plough

-Fig. 9a Fig. 9b
+Fig. 17a Fig. 17b

-Otherwise, its observed feeding activities have all involved scavenging of (apparently) already-dead fish in the centre of the lake.
-These are invariably fish of some size.
-The YLG will generally peck at the fish in mid-water, tearing of strips of flesh and such activity will continue for up to 30 minutes.
-On some occasions, fish are dragged to the shore (or onto the ice when the lake has been frozen), from distances of up to 200 metres across the water and taking some considerable time and effort to achieve.
-The images below (Figures 10) record one of these occasions, involving a 30 cm Bream, on April 1st 2011.
+On February 13th, 2012, a fish was stolen from a Cormorant at the moment the latter surfaced.
+The fish are invariably of some size.
+The YLG will generally peck at the fish in mid-water, tearing off strips of flesh and such activity will continue for up to 30 minutes.
+On some occasions, fish are dragged to the shore (or onto the ice when the lake has been largely frozen), from distances of up to 200 metres across the water and taking some considerable time and effort to achieve.
+The images below (Figures 19) record one of these occasions, involving a 30 cm Bream, on April 1st 2011.

 Yellow-legged Gull acquiring and feeding on fish Yellow-legged Gull acquiring and feeding on fish